- Indoor Swimming Pool (April - October)

 While visiting Nauvoo come stay with us and make your family a part of ours!
 We want you to get the most out of your family vacation or Nauvoo wedding without stressing over your hotel situation.
 Check out our Rooms page for hotel amenities and room options.
 Let us take care of you- after all, it’s our job.

-From our standard rooms with 2 queen beds, to our fully equipped family suites or bunk rooms; we are sure to accommodate families and groups of any size.
+From our standard rooms with 2 queen beds, to our fully equipped family units or bunk rooms; we are sure to accommodate families and groups of any size.
 We aren’t just any old traditional family inn.
 We also

 provide an indoor heated swimming pool and additional services such as an on-site restaurant in a country style setting.
 For your shopping needs visit our gift shop and take home a piece of Nauvoo.
 Worried about how your hair is going to look on your wedding day, visit our Salon.